With so many trading strategies available, how can you find the right one for you and your account size?

 There are also specific trading strategies that describe your trading style.
 I know lots of traders, for instance, who never hold a position overnight.
 Others refuse to buy into a position premarket or after-hours.

 This doesn’t mean those trading strategies are right.
 They’re just right for the individual trader.

-Types of Trading Strategies That Work
+Types of Trading Strategies for Beginners

 Let’s look at some of the most common trading strategies and how they work.

 Day trading is just what it sounds like: trading stocks between the market open and close.
 Day traders don’t hold positions overnight — at least, not often.
 They close out their positions before the market closes.